Interactics/BADA/README.md

 # BADA : The social Robot for Hearing-impaired people.

-### 2020 CAPSTONE DESIGN FAIR Grand prize @ Hanyang University ERICA Engineering College.
+### 2020 CAPSTONE DESIGN FAIR Grand prize @ Hanyang University ERICA.
 ## Overview

 Bada is a Social Robot made for Hearing-impaired people.